top of page

 GUIDANCE

-BML staff are happy to provide our expertise directly to the regulatory agencies to help deliver improved standards around the world.
-We worked with the UK CAA to update CAP 772 guidance, currently sit on the ICAO Wildlife Hazard Management Expert Working Group and assisted EASA with their together 4 safety wildlife hazard management initiatives coming out of COVID19 restrictions.
+BML staff have and continue to help the development of international standards and best practices.
+We worked with the UK CAA to update CAP 772 guidance, sit on the ICAO Wildlife Hazard Management Expert Working Group, assisted EASA with their together 4 safety wildlife hazard management initiatives and seek to contribute our knowledge to improve industry standards wherever possible.

 INSURANCE